A Successful Lead Follow-Up Process for Life & Health Insurance Agents

 - Attempt 1: As soon as the lead comes in — call

-- 2: Same day, follow-up with an email reminding them of your contact info
+- Attempt 2: Same day, follow-up with an email reminding them of your contact info

-- 9: 4 weeks after attempt 1, break up email
+- Attempt 7: 4 weeks after attempt 1, break up email

-Research shows that 80% of clients require 5+ touchpoints.
+Research shows that it takes 7 interactions with your brand before a purchase occurs, on average.
 Having more attempts in place to connect isn’t always a bad thing.
-It gives you the framework to communicate with the lead and improve your chances of ultimately converting that sale.
+It gives you the framework to communicate with the lead and improves your chances of converting that sale.

 Of course, each life and health insurance lead will be different.
-The point is to have the process so every agent in your agency has the framework to find success with their sales follow-ups.
-Again, you know what works best for your clients and your leads.
+The point is to have a process so every agent in your agency has the framework to succeed with their sales follow-ups.
+Again, you know what works best for your clients and leads.
 When crafting your schedule for continued contact, look at what you’ve done in the past.

-Knowing what works and what doesn’t for your agency is crucial to creating a sales follow-up schedule that is right for you.
+Knowing what works and what doesn’t for your agency is crucial to creating a sales follow-up schedule.

 What to Say & How to Say It

-The hardest step can be knowing what to say, how to say it, and when.
-Again, the best process for you will be unique, so take the ideas from this blog to help create the follow-up schedule that your insurance agency can adopt.
+The most difficult step can be knowing what to say, how to say it, and when.
+Again, the right process for your agency will be unique, so take the ideas from this blog to help create a follow-up schedule that your team can adopt.

 HubSpot shared The Lead Management Study, which found the following:

-- The worst time to call is between 11:00 am and 2:30 pm of the lead’s local time zone
+- The worst time to call is between 11:00 am and 2:30 pm in the lead’s local time zone

 - Absolutely stay away from the hour of 1:00 to 2:00 pm as multiple sources marked that as the least successful time